This post may contain affiliate links. See our affiliate disclaimer here.

 1. Does the person showing you the RV actually own it?

-Unless the owner is deceased or you’re buying from a used RV dealer, make sure you are able to ask questions about the RV directly with the owner.
+Unless the owner is deceased or you’re buying from a used RV dealer, make sure you can ask questions about the RV directly with the owner.

 Pro tip: A great place to search for used RVs is RenovatedRVsforSale.com.
 It’s a marketplace for renovated RVs that was started by our friend Ashley.
 Each listing has been verified that you are buying directly from the RV owner (and you can find some gorgeously renovated RVs like the photo below).